DevrelSpace/Devrel-Notebook/Developer-Experience/README.md

 Sooner or later taking care of developer experience at your company you'll either need to check out trends in Open Source or even develop something OSS within your company.
 Here are some key therms in the field:

-* **Author**: The person/s or organization that created the project
+* **Author**: The person/s or organisation that created the project
-* **Owner**: The person/s who has administrative ownership over the organization or repository (not always the same as the original author)
+* **Owner**: The person/s who has administrative ownership over the organisation or repository (not always the same as the original author)
-* **Maintainers**: Contributors who are responsible for driving the vision and managing the organizational aspects of the project.
-(They may also be authors or owners of the project.)
+* **Maintainers**: Contributors who are responsible for driving the vision and managing the organisational aspects of the project.
+They may also be authors or owners of the project
 * **Contributors**: Everyone who has contributed something back to the project.
 * **Community Members**: People who use the project.
 They might be active in conversations or express their opinion on the project’s direction.
 * **OSPO - Open Source Programs Office**: Establishes policies, process, tools and culture change around open source engagement.
 Someone or a team who are advocating for open source.